 Remove the probe from the flue and allow it to cool naturally.
 Do not immerse the probe in water, as this will be drawn into the analyzer and damage the pump and sensors.
-Once the probe is removed from the flue and the readings have returned to ambient levels hold down " ()" and switch off the analyzer.
+Once the probe is removed from the flue and the readings have returned to ambient levels hold down "ON/OFF" button and switch off the analyzer.